 9. Include links.
 Unlike the releases that appear in print media, your online press release can contain several links to various pages on your site.
 You may want to direct readers to your home page, to a specific landing page or product page, or to an event registration page.

 Press releases are a great tool to help you in your Internet marketing efforts.
 Begin slowly, and plan to submit one release per quarter at first, and then move to monthly, and perhaps eventually to weekly.
-By doing so, you'll make your site more relevant to search engines, drive more visitors to your site, and position yourself as the well-known expert in your field.
+By doing so, you’ll make your site more relevant to search engines, drive more visitors to your site, and position yourself as a well-known expert in your field.

 Best-selling author Donna Gunter works with successful business owners who are experts in their fields and established in their industry and are seeking a way to stand out from their competitors.
 Using her Ideal Clients on Autopilot System©, she helps them determine the exact strategies to generate more qualified leads and better-paying clients with automated systems.
 This proven system makes all their marketing easier and more effective and they find themselves positioned as the only choice for their clients.